 Capturing the programmatic moment: CMC Markets

-The ads were also published in traditional print media but were live online way before the presses had even started rolling.
-The result: the first ad viewers saw referencing the election was CMC Market’s.
+CMC Markets benefited from using the right ad tech too.
+The same ads were also published in traditional print media, thanks to a creative management platform their online variations were live before the presses had even started rolling.
+The result: the first ad viewers saw referencing the election was CMC Markets’.

 Maximising a small budget: Missing People